Glanville Williams: Legal career

-In fact, his range as a writer went far beyond the criminal law.
-Before turning to the criminal law, Williams had already written what are still the definitive books on a range of other important legal subjects: Liability for Animals (1939), The Law Reform (Frustrated Contracts) Acts (1943) (1945), Crown Proceedings (1948), Joint Obligations (1949), and Joint Torts and Contributory Negligence (1950).
-In 1947 he had edited Salmond's Jurisprudence.

 Academic career

 William was a Reader in English Law then Professor of Public Law and Quain Professor of Jurisprudence at the University of London from 1945 to 1955.
 He then moved to the University of Cambridge and was a Fellow of Jesus College, Cambridge, and a Reader in Law from 1957 to 1965, then Professor of English Law from 1966 to 1968.
 He then became the Rouse Ball Professor of English Law from 1968 to 1978.
 He was elected a Fellow of the British Academy in 1957.

 He covered an even wider range of topics in the huge number of articles which, astonishingly, he also found the time to write.
 It is difficult, indeed, to think of any important legal subject on which at some time he did not have something original and interesting to say.
 Nor is this all.
 For taking notes, he invented and patented a new form of shorthand (Speedhand Shorthand, 1952).
-And with Learning the Law (1945), now in its 11th edition, he wrote a little introductory book about law studies which was, and still remains, indispensable reading for any would-be law student.
+And with Learning the Law (1945), now in its 18th edition, he wrote a little introductory book about law studies which was, and still remains, indispensable reading for any would-be law student.

 Williams's voluminous and sometimes complicated writings are inspired by two big and simple notions.
 The first is that the law should be clear, consistent and accessible.
 The second is that law should be humane.
 He was a convinced utilitarian, who held that punishment was an evil to be avoided unless there was a good reason for imposing it, and for whom "good reasons" meant the well-being of society, not the tenets of religious belief.
 Hence Leon Radzinowicz's celebrated bon mot about him: "Glanville Williams is the illegitimate child of Jeremy Bentham".

 These utilitarian beliefs also underlay Williams's efforts as a law reformer, an activity in which he managed to play two roles at once.
 The first was the "establishment man".
 He devoted many hours over several decades to serving on a range of official committees, in particular the Criminal Law Revision Committee, of which he was a member from 1959 to 1980.
 In this capacity he shares the credit for a number of reports which led, among other things, to the decriminalisation of suicide in 1961 and the radical reform and codification of the law of theft in 1968.